Matroidal Approximations of Independence Systems: Greedy Algorithm

 \begin{rem} If some coefficients in the objective function are equal, the order of the $v_i$'s is not unique and therefore the algorithm's outcome is not necessarily unique.
-To avoid this assume an exogenously given tie breaking rule, so that the outcome of the greedy algorithm is unique. \end{rem}
+To ensure uniqueness assume an exogenously given tie breaking rule. \end{rem}

-A worst case bound on the quality of the greedy solution in terms of the rank quotient of an independence system can be found in \citet{jenkyns-1976, korte-hausmann-1978}. \begin{deff} Let $(E,\CI)$ be an independence system.
-The \emph{rank} of $F \subseteq E$ is defined by